STATE OF EMERGENCY

 is an ongoing documentary project in collaboration with Mau Mau war veterans and Kenyans who survived colonial atrocities.
 In the form of in-person reenactments, or "demonstrations," together they (re)visualise the fight for independence from British colonial rule in the 1950s, manifesting their past experiences in the present with a future audience in mind.
 With most of the colonial archives deliberately destroyed, hidden or manipulated, this project attempts to shine a light on this history’s blind spots by creating new ‘imagined records’ that fill in the missing gaps of historical archives.
 State of Emergency

-interweaves fragmentary colonial archives, architectural and symbolic remnants from the past, mass grave sites, and the testimony of people who experienced and survived the war themselves.
+interweaves fragmentary colonial archives, architectural and symbolic remnants from the past, mass grave sites, and the testimonies of people who experienced and survived the war themselves.
 A visual historiography in which ambiguity, uncertainty and speculation are inherent to the retelling and reclaiming of unresolved historical narratives based on memory, photography and physical traces.

 Preview the project on the Pan-African platform The Elephant:

 ➳ The Elephant / Unhistories, Part I – Kenya’s Mau Mau: A Walk Through the Archives

 ➳ The Elephant / Unhistories, Part II – Kenya’s Mau Mau: Detention Camps and Torture

 ➳ The Elephant / Unhistories, Part III – Kenya’s Mau Mau: Resistance, Mass Graves and Compensation